Frequently asked questions

 What is your training approach and methodology?

-My training approach centers on positive reinforcement, utilizing rewards like food, play, interaction, and access to motivate and reinforce your dog, while also providing clarity and structure, for both species.
+My training approach centers on positive reinforcement, utilizing rewards like food, play, interaction, and access to motivate and reinforce your dog, while also providing clarity, predictability and structure, for both species.
 I treat each dog and human as unique individuals, applying my extensive hands-on experience and knowledge of scientific learning theory and ethology to tailor my methods.
 My training is not a generic, “one size fits all” approach.

 I adhere to LIMA principles—starting with least invasive, minimally aversive strategies—to effect behavior change.
 While I most closely identify with the positive reinforcement-based trainer label, that term only refers to one of the 4 learning theory “quadrants”, (positive reinforcement) which doesn’t fully represent how learning theory works in practice.